Now what do you suppose they’re saying?

 This photo is sweeter to me now than it was when I took it, and it was darned sweet then; it’s one of the photos I took of Cookie mentoring Mimi during her last year.
 Mimi is clearly intent on taking in everything Cookie has to impart to her.

 Mimi assumed the role with grace and confidence, but even until we lost Cookie in February 2012 I had no idea which kitty, if any, would step up and manage my life as Cookie had for nearly 20 years.
-And while Mimi is now familiar as my closest feline companion out of all in my household at this moment, four years ago when I took this photo she was still reticent, staying in the background of her children and her elders, not wanting any special attention.
+And while Mimi is now familiar as my closest feline companion out of all in my household at this moment, in 2011 when I took this photo she was still reticent, staying in the background of her children and her elders, not wanting any special attention.
 Little did I know that she and Cookie had been meeting regularly and I need not have spent a moment wondering.

 Cookie and Mimi were probably just enjoying the sun on this day in 2009, but I also appreciated them keeping others’ prying paws from my precious tomato seedlings reaching for the sun on the table by this window.